Top 12 Airtable alternatives for collaborating with your colleagues

 Image of Zoho Projects

-Zoho Projects excels when it comes to collaborating within many projects at once.
+Smaller teams might find Zoho Projects to be a bit too robust for their needs, but it’s ideal for larger groups.
+Zoho Projects excels when it comes to collaborating on many projects at once.
 The project portfolio dashboard gives a clear overview of each project, including the status of your budget, timeline, and overall project health.
-If you have several users collaborating on a project at once, managers can easily get reports on the time each user spends and find out what everyone’s working on at any given time.

 Image of Nifty

 When using Nifty, you won’t have to worry about switching between multiple tools.
-You can integrate many popular apps like Google Docs and Slack, or you can use Nifty’s docs and discussion tools.
+You can integrate popular apps like Google Docs and Slack, or you can use Nifty’s docs and discussion tools.

 Image of Microsoft Lists

 There are different ways to customize your lists, including changing the view to a calendar, grid, or a custom view.
 Or, if you’re looking to save time, there are ready-made templates available for all types of projects.
-If you’d like to learn more about Lists, you can listen to an episode of the podcast, Intrazone, hosted by Microsoft’s engineering team.

 Image of Zenkit